RoboJackets/urc-software/.github/PULL_REQUEST_TEMPLATE.md

 # Self Checklist
 - [ ] I have formatted my code using `ament_uncrustify --reformat`
-- [ ] I have tested that the new behaviour works
+- [ ] I have tested that the new behavior works